floraison/flor/doc/launching.md

 One can launch a flor execution from any SQL-able language by placing a well-formed `flor_messages` row within the database used by flor.
 See [below](#launching-manually).

-Here is an example of execution "launching" taken from the [quickstart](../quickstart):
+Here is an example of execution "launching":
 ```ruby
 msg =
   FLOR.launch(